Skip to content

 Funding amount: Up to $10,000 per annum for 3 years

 • This funding supports changes to community facilities or assets that will help community members participate more in community life.
-Priority is support community-led projects that increase community access and participation, demonstrate collaboration between groups and result in greater use of facilities.
+Priority is given to community-led projects that increase community access and participation, demonstrate collaboration between groups and result in greater use of facilities.

 Plans, permits or site audits may be required, depending on the project.